danielabar/mongo-performance/README.md

 - Aggrgation Framework Operations
 - Map Reduce

-### Lecture: Hardware Considerations and Configurations Part 2
+### Hardware Considerations and Configurations Part 2

 Not all reads and writes are non blocking operations, such as writing constantly to same document (in-place update) requires each write to block all other writes on that document. eg: given a document